jwnichols3/s3-batch-ops-restore-copy/README.md

 ~~One assumption we are making is that the objects are processed by Glacier in the order of the manifest file.
 To simplify the checking of large restore jobs (100s of thousands of object or more), this program has a way to check the last # records (`--last #` option).~~
 The Glacier service may process objects out of sequence for a variety of reasons (retry, queueing, etc)

-There are two logfiles produced:
+There are two logfiles produced and one CSV with the inventory output:
 * `restore-check-BATCHNAME-YYYY-MM-DD-EPOCH-detail.log`
 * `restore-check-BATCHNAME-YYYY-MM-DD-EPOCH-summary.log`
+* `restore-check-inventory-report-BATCHNAME-YYYY-MM-DD-EPOCH.csv`

 `BATCHNAME` is the value entered on the command line.

 `YYYY-MM-DD-EPOCH` is the year, month, day and EPOCH time of the batch job.
 This makes the log filenamnes readable and unique.